Sunak says no new money for cost-of-living plans demanded by prime minister

 After years of government underfunding for childcare places, around 95 per cent of nurseries say that they are not covering their costs, and 85 per cent are operating at a loss or just breaking even, she said.

-Labour education spokesperson Bridget Phillipson said the government had made high-quality
+Labour education spokesperson Bridget Phillipson said the government had made high-quality childcare “increasingly unavailable and unaffordable”.

 “Now the government’s solution is to drive down quality whilst making no difference to availability,” she said.
-Labour’s Children’s Recovery Plan would invest in early years places for children on free school meals and boost access to before- and after-school clubs.
+Labour’s Children’s Recovery Plan would invest in early years places for children on free school meals, and boost access to before- and after-school clubs.

-“The Chancellor has failed to give families security.
-The Conservative government needs to set out an emergency budget to tackle its cost of living crisis – and support Labour’s call to put money back in the pockets of working people."
+“The chancellor has failed to give families security.
+The Conservative government needs to set out an emergency budget to tackle its cost of living crisis – and support Labour’s call to put money back in the pockets of working people.”

-Liberal Democrat education spokeswoman said Mr Johnson had failed to respond to the “eye-watering” increase in childcare cost.
+The Liberal Democrats’ education spokesperson, Munira Wilson, said Mr Johnson had failed to respond to the “eye-watering” increase in childcare costs.

 She added: “Boris Johnson’s new plan is not to address this issue head on, but instead to cut corners and endanger our children.
 Their safety should be our number one priority, not be reduced to a cost-cutting measure.